genixpro/kwola/docs/architecture.md

 ```

 Testing workers immediately receive another browser session when they finish; the trainer has no
 barrier with them.
-Ranks snapshot recorded metadata for a deterministic step-local shard.
-The parent
+Each training invocation freezes the current trace snapshot and creates a seeded
+shuffle from the run seed, training-step index, and replay epoch.
+DDP ranks consume disjoint slices
+of that common permutation, and a new permutation begins only after every trace has been offered.
-prepares one shared-memory CPU batch per rank; each rank then keeps a decoded-image LRU and builds the
+The parent prepares one shared-memory CPU batch per rank; each rank then keeps a decoded-image LRU and
-next CPU batch on a prefetch thread while the current batch computes.
-Gradients synchronize through
+builds the next CPU batch on a prefetch thread while the current batch computes.
+Gradients synchronize
-DDP.
+through DDP.
 After a final barrier, only rank 0 writes the training record and atomically publishes a
 checkpoint.
 Whole traces and image batches never travel through control queues or pickle files.

 Each browser slot tracks consecutive worker failures independently.
 A failed slot retries with